robinhood/faust/docs/userguide/workers.rst

 This part describes managing individual instances and is more relevant in development.

-Make sure you also read the ref:`worker-cluster` section of this guide for production deployments.
+Make sure you also read the :ref:`worker-cluster` section of this guide for production deployments.

 .. _worker-starting: